Dealing with a Disaster at Home

 Our community is planning for a long term recovery.
 The United Way, in partnership with other agencies, has launched Restore the Dream centers where caseworkers work individually with victims to try to meet the needs of each household.
 Visit the Restore the Dream website for additional information.

 I will continue working with local and state officials and other community agencies on recovery efforts in the months and years to come.
-If you have a specific question about your Disaster Relief FEMA or SBA case, please contact Lana Johnston in the Nashville Office at (615) 736-5295.
+If you have a specific question about your Disaster Relief FEMA or SBA case, please contact my Nashville Office at (615) 736-5295.

 Federal Assistance Available